 “I know he’s here somewhere,” Tomma said ernestly.
 They had been wandering among the booths at Maku’u Farmers Market for over half an hour, looking for the promised, aphrodisiac-vending shaman.
 Miranda was starting to get impatient, but at least the crew was getting some great footage of a very peculiar kind of culture clash.

 It was Parsifal, in full clown regalia, of course.
-He had been gliding through the crowd, seemingly oblivious to comments from startled locals, and followed by kids tugging their fascinated mothers along.
+He had been gliding through the crowd, followed by kids tugging at their moms, oblivious to the comments from startled locals:

 “Ho, Brah, bumbye we go circus!”